horleas/pacman/README.md

 15 July :
 + Add better sprite movement ghost ( Color + looking in the direction they follow)
-+ Add Dead and Weak state for ghost but not killable for the moment
++ Add Dead and Weak state for ghost
 + Add Map LineRunner
++ Add Bonus to eat the ghost.
+When bonus "Ghost busters" is eaten, all ghost will be in weak mode so you can eat them
++ Add "delay" to go back to life for the ghost ( Weak and Dead)
++ Modify some map to add the Bonus Ghost Busters
++ Add point for eating ghost ( proportionaly)
++ Add some hotKey to help to test the game (T is to change the ghoststate, Y is for add life + 10 dash, P is to pause the game)